 American Translators Association (ATA): ATA certifies translators in specific language pairs (from or into English) through a three-hour, open book proctored exam given throughout the year in cities around the country.

-California Court Interpreters Program: This website offers a variety of resources for those interested in legal interpretation.
+California Court Interpreters Program: This website offers a variety of resources for those interested in legal interpreting.

 National Accreditation Authority for Translators and Interpreters (NAATI): This Australian organization's mission is to set and maintain high national standards in translating and interpreting to enable the existence of a pool of accredited translators and interpreters responsive to the changing needs and demography of the Australian community.